 MHBGReporting@dhcs.ca.gov (MHBG financials, data submission, or invoicing issues)

 Will the MOE requirement be relaxed or suspended during the emergency?
-(New 5/20/20)
+(5/20/20)

 According to SAMHSA, the U.S. Department of Health and Human Services (HHS) Secretary (Secretary) may, upon the request of a State, waive the MOE requirement in whole or in part if the Secretary determines that extraordinary economic conditions in the State in the fiscal year involved or in the previous fiscal year justify the waiver.
 Please Note: MOE Waivers cannot be requested for anticipated MOE deficiencies in future SFYs.
 Any SABG/MHBG MOE waiver would need to be submitted after the annual FFY SABG or MHBG Report is submitted on December 1, 2020, as appropriate after the annual MOE is calculated.